John Wayne in Utah

 John Ford used Professor Valley and the region of Fisher Towers near Moab, Utah, for John Wayne's "Rio Grande".

 John Ford had discoverd Moab for Wagonmaster.
 In the spring of 1950, he returned for Rio Grande and the first pairing of John Wayne and Maureen O’Hara.
-He used the same locations as in the first film, Professor Valley at State Route 128 and the region of the Fisher Towers on the Colorado River.
+The director used the same locations as in the first film, Professor Valley at State Route 128 and the region of the Fisher Towers on the Colorado River.
 The majority of the crew arrived on June 14, 1950 at Moab airport.

 John Ford used the George White Ranch for the fort in John Wayne's "Rio Grande".
 The lodge now maintains the Moab Museum of Film and Western Heritage.

-They utilized the George White Ranch for the Rio Grande fort.
+John Ford utilized the George White Ranch for the Rio Grande fort.
 The fort set was reused in later westerns (like Taza, Son of Cochise, starring Rock Hudson) and then dismantled.
 The George White Ranch is now the location of Red Cliffs Lodge, Milepost 14, Hwy 128.
 The lodge also maintains the Moab Museum of Film and Western Heritage.

 The elaborate pueblo village in John Wayne's "Rio Grande" was built in Castle Valley, east of Moab.